Tyson Thivierge, Head Coach, 18th year

-In the 2023-24 wrestling season, the Lights posted a dual meet record of 7 wins and 5 losses.
-At the Cascade Conference Championships, the Lights qualified 6 wrestlers for the 2024 National Championships in Park City, KS.
-Those who qualified were first time National Qualifier’s Cade Gubler (174), and veterans Devin Crawford (165), NaKoda Siegel (174), Rylin Burns (184), Austin Vanek (184) and Carl Hansen (197).
+In the 2024-25 wrestling season, the Lights posted a dual meet record of 4 wins and 10 losses.
+At the Cascade Conference Championships, the Lights qualified 8 wrestlers to the NAIA National Championships.
+Those earning qualifying spots were Kolten Powers (125), Justin Windauer (157), Travis Waldner (165), Orion Thivierge (165), Devin Crawford (174), Rylin Burns (184), Austin Vanek (197) and Shane Mattson (285).

 Before coming back to MSU-Northern, Thivierge spent some years moving around the country from Tennessee, Washington and Nevada.
 In Tennessee, Thivierge served as an assistant coach at the University of Tennessee at Chattanooga before moving to Clarkston, WA where he assisted his high school coach for two seasons.
 In 2006 Coach Thivierge got his first crack at a Head Coaching position at Carson High School, in Carson City, NV.
 Thivierge served as Head Coach for two seasons before he was hired at his alma mater MSU-Northern.